aicostmanager/aicostmanager-python/docs/tracking.md

 # Tracking Usage with `CostManager`

+For manual tracking without wrapping an API client, see [Manual Usage Tracking](tracker.md).

 `CostManager` provides a small wrapper around any API client so that the client's activity can be analysed.
 It relies on configuration returned from `CostManagerConfig` which describes how requests and responses